Golden Age of Argentine cinema: 1933–1939: Tango and working-class culture

-Unlike Hollywood cinema, Argentine industrial cinema was slow to structure its production in the well-defined matrices of film genres.
+Unlike American cinema, Argentine industrial cinema was slow to structure its production in the well-defined matrices of film genres.
 Peña noted that, although in terms of production the Argentine industry wanted to resemble that of the US and France, it "owes less to these other cinematographies than to its strong links with tango, radio or revue, forms of popular art from which many of its main performers, directors and screenwriters came.
 These roots not only conditioned a certain aesthetic in a particular way, but also the configuration of the various genres, which are almost always hybrids."
-Gardel's success with Paramount was also extremely influential, as it showed Argentine filmmakers that by focusing on local authenticity, settings, and dialects, they could effectively compete with Hollywood, taking advantage of actors "who were often recognizable to filmgoers from their previous careers in theater and radio".
+Gardel's success with Paramount was also extremely influential, as it showed Argentine filmmakers that by focusing on local authenticity, settings, and dialects, they could effectively compete with Americans, taking advantage of actors "who were often recognizable to filmgoers from their previous careers in theater and radio".
 The first defined genre of Argentine cinema consisted of a "sentimental narrative structure originated in the tango", which has been called the "tango melodrama" (Spanish: melodrama tanguero).
 This style had its antecedents in the silent films of the 1920s, especially in the work of José A. Ferreyra, focused on portraying the world and characters associated with tango, a genre linked to the lower-class neighborhoods of Buenos Aires.
 According to Karush, Argentine classical cinema, and national mass culture of the 1930s as a whole, was most significantly influenced by melodrama.
 This cultural mode not only shaped the aesthetic of media content but also reflected a society starkly divided by class.
 Local producers, while adopting styles from the United States, often portrayed an Argentina where class divides were insurmountable, even with hard work.
 Argentine films promoted consumerist dreams but simultaneously critiqued the moral failings of the wealthy.
 The authenticity of cultural products was tied to their roots in the lower-class neighborhoods, emphasizing a narrative of class struggle.
 Tango, a key element of this period's culture, often told tales of moral corruption and downfall linked to the opulence of the rich, contrasting with the purity and solidarity of the poor.
 Melodrama's conventions were not just limited to cinema; they permeated radio, poetry, theater, and even circus performances, highlighting emotional excess and a clear division between the rich and the poor.
 This portrayal of Argentina as a rigidly stratified society was a stark contrast to the more nuanced, fluid class interactions in Buenos Aires neighborhoods of the time.

 José Gola and Amelia Bence in La vuelta al nido (1938), directed by Leopoldo Torres Ríos.
+Initially withheld from release and a commercial failure, it was later celebrated for its unconventional narrative.